Don't spend a penny on a Walk-in

 quite different to GRP.
 With this type, a large sheet of plastic is

 heated and sucked into a mould.
-When released, the plastic sheet
+When the vacuum is released, the plastic sheet

 maintains the shape of the mould.
 Quick and simple, but not as strong or